oribarilan/lensline.nvim/README.md

         },
         -- built-in providers that are diabled by default:
         {
-          -- note that usages provider is in beta, please provide feedback name = "usages",     -- aggregates references, definitions, implementations enabled = false,     -- disabled by default - enable explicitly to use inner_separator = ", ",    -- separator for expanded view (e.g., "3 ref, 1 def, 2 impl")
+          -- note that usages provider is experimental, please provide feedback name = "usages",     -- aggregates references, definitions, implementations enabled = false,     -- disabled by default - enable explicitly to use inner_separator = ", ",    -- separator for expanded view (e.g., "3 ref, 1 def, 2 impl")